SunOner/sunone_aimbot/README.md

 - [RU questions](https://github.com/SunOner/yolov8_aimbot/blob/main/questions_ru.md)

 - I advise you to check the environment by running `checks.py`, it will let you know what and where to fix or re-install.
-- To launch the aimbot after all installations, type `python main.py` in cmd.
+- To launch the aimbot after all installations, type `python run.py` or `py run.py` in cmd.

 ## Tested Environment
 The YOLOv8 Aimbot has been tested on the following environment: